Best XRP Cards: Which One Actually Fits How You Use XRP (May 2026)

 How To Choose The Right XRP Card

-Start with the task at hand first, then work outward into costs, tax handling, card access, and regional fit.
+Start with the task at hand, then work outward into costs, tax handling, card access, and regional fit.
 That order avoids the two most common mistakes: picking a card for the XRP label alone, or picking a high reward rate without checking what has to be sold, borrowed, or tracked to sustain it.
+The steps below apply regardless of whether you are looking at an XRP credit card, an XRP debit card, or a collateral-backed product.

 1. Decide whether you want to earn XRP, spend XRP, or borrow against XRP.
 These are three different products in practice, even when the branding looks similar.